ajahne/blog/_drafts/2020-5-15-stay-technical-and-give-back.md

 Having the dean call me into her office made me question.

 Students saying that the only reason we (Black students) were at the university was because of affirmative action turned those questions into an ocean of doubts.
+Drowing me.
+Suffocating me.
 Everytime I struggled, every time I did not do well in class, everytime I failed a quiz or couldn't get my code to compile.
 Was that because it was me?
 Or because maybe I should not be here.
 Maybe I am here to fill a quota.

 Maybe I am not cut out for this.

 The hesitation grew.
 For every question in my mind, my confidence faltered just a little bit more.
 For every compile error.
 For every emacs shortcut I couln't remember.
 For every program that did not pass all the tests.
-I doubted every more.
+I doubted myself further.

 I felt alone.
 I felt lost.
-I felt that I wasn;t wanted.
+I felt that I wasn't wanted.
 That I was not supported.

 Professores not making eye contact.
 Students in my classes avoiding studying with me.
-A peer telling me they were not going to study for the upcoming midterm test, then I saw them in a large group, at the library, studying.
-They would'nt meet my eyes.
+A peer telling me they were not going to study for the upcoming midterm test, then seeiing them in a study group at the library, studying.
+Them not meeting my eyes.

 The secretarty at the front office who ask me "do you go to school here" when I asked for a form to join the IEEE club.
+I had been at the school over two years.
 She didn't hand me the form.
 I never joined IEE.

 The professor who called me out in the middle of class and embarrassed me in front of everyone.